 The Student-Run Emergency Housing Unit of Philadelphia (SREHUP) was founded in the spring of 2011 by a group of students at Villanova University, supported and encouraged by Professor Stephanie Sena.
 At the time, the Ridge Center, Philadelphia’s largest emergency housing unit, had just announced that it would be permanently closing at the end of the year.
 Having just taught a class on social justice at Villanova in the fall semester, Stephanie Sena, amazed by her students’ determination to make a difference in the world and inspired by a report on National Public Radio about the Harvard Square Homeless Shelter, a student-run emergency housing unit in Cambridge, Massachusetts, decided to see if students around Philadelphia wanted to take on the fight against homelessness in the city.

 Working closely with the students who run the shelter at Harvard in order to gain knowledge and experience, the 20 student leaders began to establish the foundations of SREHUP.
 The group of students even spent their spring breaks at Harvard in order to work at their housing unit and see firsthand how to operate a student-run shelter.
 The trip was invaluable to the founders of SREHUP and created a lasting bond between these two student populations, united by a shared concern for people plagued by homelessness.

 After working tirelessly for nine months, SREHUP became a legally recognized non-profit organization in October 2011, aided greatly by the expert pro bono legal representation from the law firm of Pepper-Hamilton LLP.
 In its first year, SREHUP was partnered in operating three emergency housing units in Philadelphia.
-It successfully launched chapters at Villanova University, Swarthmore College, the University of Pennsylvania, Drexel University, and Temple University learn more.
+It successfully launched chapters at Villanova University, Swarthmore College, the University of Pennsylvania, Drexel University, and Temple University.
 Between these five chapters, SREHUP engaged over 300 student volunteers in its work and aided in housing and serving up to 70 guests experiencing homelessness on any given night.
 Look at OneStop commercial plumbers here.